magento/merchdocs/src/marketing/recommendation-best-practices.md

 ---
 title: Best Practices Using Recommendations
+group: product-recommendations
 ---

-This section includes best practices for deploying recommendations to your storefront.
+This section includes best practices using recommendations on your storefront.

 ## General

 Magento recommends the following guidelines when using recommendations:

 -  Diversify your recommendation types.
 Customers start ignoring recommendations if they suggest the same products over and over again.

 -  Do not deploy the same recommendations to your cart page and order confirmation page.
 Consider using `Most Added to Cart` for the cart page and `Bought This, Bought That` for the order confirmation page.

 -  Keep your site tidy.
 Do not deploy more than three recommendation units on same page.

 -  If your store sells clothing, the `More like this` recommendation can suggest gender-specific items that do not match the gender of the product being viewed.
 Consider only using this recommendation type for non-clothing categories.

 ## Usage